girishdhegde/fire-detection/yolov4/README.md

-# Implementation of Simple Yolo-V4 code
+# Implementation of Simple Yolo-V4 testing code which takes directly image file as argument input

 To test run: